jruns/wp-performance-utilities/README.txt

 [Visit our wiki](https://github.com/jruns/wp-performance-utilities/wiki) to learn how to configure the plugin and use each utility.

 == Changelog ==

+= 1.0.1 =
+* Only preload post meta box images on singular pages (posts, pages, custom post type pages).
+Don't preload them on frontpages or archive pages.
+Use the preload filter to preload images on those types of pages.

 = 1.0.0 =
 * Initial plugin repository release with several performance utilities.